Richard Poplak

-Richard Poplak is a Johannesburg-based South African author, journalist and film maker who focuses on corporate criminality, race and equity issues.
+Richard Poplak is a Johannesburg-based South African author, journalist and filmmaker who focuses on corporate criminality, race and equity issues.

 He is the author of the 2011 graphic journalistic novel Kenk: A Graphic Portrait about notorious Toronto bike thief Igor Kent.
 He is the co-director of Influence documentary about corruption in South Africa.

 Early life and education

 Poplak was born in Johannesburg.
 He studied fine art and film making at Concordia University.
+Poplak is Jewish.

 Career

 Poplak is the author of the 2011 journalistic comic book Kenk: A Graphic Portrait.

 He is a senior contributor to the Daily Maverick.